The Amazing Tales of Princess Amelia

-Back when Grandpa Ant was a young prince, he had been with his father and over three hundred men fighting against the Fire Bee dragon lizards and the giant creature they called Terraloon who seemed to have control over the lizards.
-The Terraloon was so powerful that it just leaped in amongst the knights and soldiers, with one giant jump from fifty feet away, scattering and killing them with mighty blows whilst the Fire bees attacked from all sides.
+Back when Grandpa Ant was a young prince, he had been with his father and over three hundred men fighting against the Fire Bee dragon lizards and the giant creature they called Terraloon, who seemed to have control over the lizards.
+The Terraloon was so powerful that it just leaped in amongst the knights and soldiers, with one giant jump from fifty feet away, scattering and killing them with mighty blows, whilst the Fire bees attacked from all sides.
 King Kenneth Paul realised that their only hope of survival was to lead the creature into the traps they had set near the high cliffs and the calvalcade raced away, leaving the slower dragon lizards in pursuit, but the Terraloon was faster than any of them, and just before the cliffs it had bounded high over the heads of the riders landing thirty feet in front of them, facing the King and his Knights including Grandpa Ant.
-The Terraloon just stood there, towering at twice the height and size of any man, knowing that no sword or arrow could hurt him.
+The Terraloon just stood there, towering at twice the height and size of the tallest man, knowing that no sword or arrow could hurt him.
 He was just basking in his own power, waiting for the dragons to catch up.
 He stared challengingly and mockingly at the King.
-Arrows swept in from the archers but bounced harmlessly off his tough hide.
+Arrows swept in from the archers but bounced harmlessly off his tough dark hide.
 A brave group of three knights attempted to attack with swords and pikes but he grabbed one and threw him fifty feet right over the cliff into the ravine rapid below.
 He smashed both other knights aside with great blows of his fists, stepping forward toward the King, who stood his ground in fear but unflinching.
 Suddenly the great steel trap was sprung, by the Terraloon stepping down on it, biting into the sides of the Terraloon’s calf muscles.
 The creature roared in discomfort and realised that the trap was also chained to large iron weights, each the size of a large rock.
 It backed away, dragging the weights with ease, and saw men approaching with similar traps on long chains, held before them on wooden poles.
 Before they could reach him he leaped back with a tremendous leap, snapping off the chains, but to his surprise he landed on a teetering rock right on the edge of the cliff.
 Before he could jump away the rock collapsed under his weight and with a terrifying scream he plunged down the thousand-foot drop into rocky rapids below.
 The army whooped in joy and celebration.
 King Kenneth ordered his men to fan out, hunt down and kill every Fire Bee lizard no matter what the cost.
 These fire spitting dragon lizards had now lost interest in attacking, and were all trying to escape back toward the long grasses and bush scrub.
 All were destroyed.

+That was over forty years ago.
 Grandpa Ant and King Jay had not prepared for a creature such as the Terraloon.
 There were no traps made and they could not risk going back through the Pass, even if they decided to head back home.
 They must move on rapidly through the forest and hope that the silhouette some witnessed was not the monster they feared.

 The soldiers readied their weapons but again the King instructed them to hold fire.
 He desperately hoped that this creature would just move on and let them get to safety.
 What was it waiting for?
 “What do you want of us?” he asked loudly, not knowing if it had any understanding of language.
 The Terraloon then stared menacingly at Grandpa Ant and he wondered if it could possibly remember him as a young man from so long ago.
 Amelia stared and then saw the monster look at her and her heart sank.
 He made another clicking sound, while still staring into her eyes.
 She froze in fear and desperately wanted to hide.
 Suddenly loud screams and pandemonium could be heard all along the calvalcade, as Fire bees attacked from both sides.
 The soldiers fought back bravely refusing to run.
 However the dragons either side of the Terraloon remained motionless.
 The forward knights and archers awaited the Kings orders to attack.
 Amelia saw her father and grandfather look at each other and they drew their special swords.
 The blade edges glowed blue and sang.
 With a sudden blood freezing bellow, the monster leapt forward, smashing aside knights as well as her father and grandpa Ant, before they had time to raise their swords, and grabbed Amelia in a giant fist around her waist, and leapt back to where he had stood before.
 He made a single loud click, like a snapping bone, and the Fire bee attacks stopped and the dragon lizards all backed away, into the forest scrub either side of the road.
 By then, a third of the men were dead or paralysed, and only fifteen of the scores of dragons had been slain or badly wounded.